Oneflow-Inc/oneflow/oneflow/ir/README.md

     - don't link anything from OneFlow unless it is necessary for the feature

 ## Major components
+- ### oneflow-translate
-- oneflow-translate: every thing related to MLIR-OneFlow translation.
+Everything related to MLIR-OneFlow translation. [read more](oneflow-translate/README.md)

+- ### oneflow-opt
-- oneflow-opt: optimization on OneFlow MLIR dialect, a placeholder for now.
+Optimizations on OneFlow MLIR dialect, a placeholder for now.

+- ### oneflow dialect
-- oneflow dialect: in the `include` and `lib` directories, there are definitions of MLIR OneFlow dialect and its operators.
+In the `include` and `lib` directories, there are definitions of MLIR OneFlow dialect and its operators.